Intern426/FBUProject/README.md

 ## Overview
 ### Description
-An app that helps you manage your health by letting you see the results of your doctor visits (medications prescribed, lab results, physical results)
+An app that helps you manage your prescriptions by allowing you to see a list of prescriptions offered by the GoodRX API, lets you favorite/save the ones you're interested in and can help you locate nearby pharmacies.

 ### App Evaluation
 - **Category:** Health
-- **Mobile:** Can show you the location of your pharmacy pickup you sent it too and it also has a reminder feature that lets you know when your next appointment is
+- **Mobile:** Can show you the location of nearby pharmacies you and it also has a reminder feature that lets you know when to take your next medication
-- **Story:** Make it easier for the user to keep track of their health and get their appointments/information all in one location
+- **Story:** Make it easier for the user to keep track of their prescription information/reminders in one app
-- **Market:** People who have to juggle around all of doctor appointments will probably need it on a more daily basis - currently, I plan on making it just for one individual but it would probably be useful to add a dependents feature for parents who have multiple kids and want to see that data as well
-- **Habit:** Depending on their health, it could be weekly
-- **Scope:** Figuring out how to get the location, work out the calendar/notifications for appointments
+- **Market:** People who want more information on their prescriptions and find pharmacies
+- **Habit:** Depending on their health, heavy interaction will probably only happen monthly but if they decide to use the reminders, then they'll use the app daily just to remember to take their medication
+- **Scope:**
+    * Getting the location of Pharmacies - one generic way could be utilizing a Map API like Google and just having the user insert their location than return nearby pharacies that way.
+        * While I'm not sure if there's a way to get this information currently (asides from having to actually call), it would be nice to implement a feature that tells you if the medication is actually in stock
+    * Reminders and Alarms will be setup on your phone
+    * Integrating multiple Drug APIs... initialy I find the GoodRX because I thought it would be useful for the user to get prescriptions and find a reasonable cost -- however, GoodRX doesn't supply any information about the drug (beyond name, manufacturer, price and pharmacy) so I'm hoping to utilize another API like RxNorm API to retreive information about the ingredients in the drug and other information that the user might be interested in

 ## Product Spec